Treadmill Workout Tips

 If you are trying to lose weight, your go-to exercise would surely be cardio.
 Running, swimming, walking, and hiking—you name it, it can help you to shed off those excess pounds.
 Many people feel that outdoor running and walking are the best cardio exercises that they can do.

-However, we are well aware that we cannot go outdoors at all times, especially if the weather does not permit it.
+However, we know we cannot always go outdoors, especially if the weather does not permit it.
 That is why experts recommend doing a treadmill for those days.
-For sure, you may feel that running on a treadmill is not as effective as running outside.
+Running on a treadmill may not be as effective as running outside.
 That may be true, but there are a few treadmill tricks that you can try to make the most out of your treadmill workout.
 Here are some of them:

 Do not be afraid to mix it up.